Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 provisions of the Companies Act, 2013 and SEBI LODR Regulations and the Company’s Policy on Related Party

 Transactions.
-All these transactions were reviewed and approved by the Audit Committee/ the Board of Directors
+All these transactions were reviewed and approved by the Audit Committee and the Board of Directors

 of the Company.

-The Company had not entered into any contract/ arrangement/ transaction with related parties which could be
+The Company may have entered into any contract/ arrangement/ transaction with related parties which could

-of the Companies (Accounts) Rules, 2014.
-Accordingly, the disclosure of related party transactions as required
+the Companies (Accounts) Rules, 2014.
+Accordingly, the disclosure of related party transactions as required under

 All the Related Party Transactions including the transactions which are of repetitive nature and for which omnibus